-Generally.
-If the COI Committee determines that a Conflict of Interest exists, and the Conflict of Interest consists of a financial interest that is \$10,000 or less, then the COI Committee will endeavor to work with the Investigator to manage, reduce or eliminate the Conflict of Interest.
+(a) Generally.
+If the COI Committee determines that a Conflict of Interest exists, and the Conflict of Interest consists of a financial interest that is

-Per se Conflicts of Interest.
-The COI Committee shall deem any Research Financial Interest that exceeds \$10,000 and is related to human subjects research to be a per se Conflict of
+- \$10,000 or less, then the COI Committee will endeavor to work with the Investigator to manage, reduce or eliminate the Conflict of Interest. - Financial Interest that exceeds \$10,000 and is related to human subjects research to be a per se Conflict of Interest.

-Interest.
 An Investigator with a per se Conflict of Interest may not participate in the related human subjects research unless the conflicting interest is eliminated or reduced to \$10,000 or below.
 (Note that the reduced Research Financial Interest might still be deemed a Conflict of Interest, necessitating action under subparagraph (a) above.)
-If, for any reason, the Conflict of Interest cannot be reduced to \$10,000 or less or eliminated altogether, the Investigator will be disqualified from participating in the research, subject only to (1) a showing of compelling and necessary reasons for being permitted to participate, and (2) a COI Committee established management plan consistent with maintaining the integrity of the research and the safety of human subjects participating in the research.

-Compelling and Necessary Reasons.
+If, for any reason, the Conflict of Interest cannot be reduced to \$10,000 or less or eliminated altogether, the Investigator will be disqualified from participating in the research, subject only to (1) a showing of compelling and necessary reasons for being permitted to participate, and (2) a COI Committee established management plan consistent with maintaining the integrity of the research and the safety of human subjects participating in the research. - (c) Compelling and Necessary Reasons.
 The showing of compelling and necessary reasons required to justify participation in human subjects research by an Investigator with a per se Conflict of Interest is within the discretion of the COI Committee but should be substantial.
-The COI Committee may, for example, require a showing of such factors as: that the Investigator has special expertise regarding the particular drug, device, or method under investigation that uniquely qualifies that Investigator to conduct the investigation; that the University has facilities or equipment that are needed for the research and unavailable at most other institutions in the United States; or that the Investigator or the University is particularly well situated to enroll study subjects because of the patient population of University-affiliated health care providers or of the Investigator.

-Notification.
-The COI Committee shall promptly notify the Investigator and the IRB of its finding(s) regarding whether the Research Financial Interest and/or Leadership Role of the Investigator constitutes a Conflict of Interest, and if so, the method(s) the committee recommends for addressing any such Conflict of Interest.
+The COI Committee may, for example, require a showing of such factors as: that the Investigator has special expertise regarding the particular drug, device, or method under investigation that uniquely qualifies that Investigator to conduct the investigation; that the University has facilities or equipment that are needed for the research and unavailable at most other institutions in the United States; or that the Investigator or the University is particularly well situated to enroll study subjects because of the patient population of University-affiliated health care providers or of the Investigator. - (d) Notification.
+The COI Committee shall promptly notify the Investigator and the IRB of its finding(s) regarding whether the Research Financial Interest and/or Leadership Role of the Investigator constitutes a Conflict of Interest, and if so, the method(s) the committee recommends for addressing any such Conflict of Interest. - (4) Continuing Review.

-Continuing Review.
 At each continuing review, the IRB shall consult with the COI Committee regarding any changes in the Research Financial Interests and/or Leadership Roles of the Investigator, and regarding any changes in management strategies recommended by the COI Committee.

-Management or Elimination of Conflicts
+E. Management or Elimination of Conflicts

-Generally.
+(1) Generally.
 Subject to the provisions concerning per se Conflicts of Interest, the COI Committee will develop and implement a management plan to manage, reduce or eliminate any identified Conflict of Interest.
 While the COI Committee will endeavor to work with the Investigator in developing the management plan, the COI Committee may require, if necessary, that the Investigator comply with a particular management plan for managing a conflict.